Contents of This Section

 Note: If what you are looking for is information on screening for and early detection of prostate cancer, please click here.

-We do, however, now have data, from two major, completed, randomized, double-blind clinical trials carried out to investigate the potential of two different drugs to prevent prostate cancer.
+We also have data, from two major, completed, randomized, double-blind clinical trials carried out to investigate the potential of two different drugs to prevent prostate cancer.
 The Prostate Cancer Prevention Trial (PCPT) showed that finasteride, a type of drug known as a 5α-reductase inhibitor or 5-ARI, reduced the risk of prostate cancer in men by about a quarter.
 The REDUCE trial showed that dutasteride, another, newer type of 5-ARI, also reduced the risk for prostate cancer by about the same amount (in a higher risk group of men).
 And in February 2009 a guideline was issued recommending that men discuss the potential use of 5-ARIs to prevent prostate cancer with their doctors.
+However, taking drugs like finasteride or dutasteride does have other risks (to erectile/sexual function) and there is continuing controversy about whether using these drugs can increase (very slightly) a man’s risk of diagnosis with aggressive forms of prostate cancer.

 If you take Proscar (finasteride) or Avodart (dutasteride) for benign prostatic hyperplasia (BPH), you should make sure your doctor knows this because they may affect your PSA levels.
 Perhaps more importantly, so may Propecia, a drug many men take to deal with hair loss (“male pattern baldness”).
 Make sure you tell you doctor if you use Propecia too.